Melbourne: Temporary capital of Australia and World War II

 The Big Picture, the opening of the first Parliament of Australia on 9 May 1901, painted by Tom Roberts.

-At the time of Australia's federation on 1 January 1901 Melbourne became the seat of government of the federated Commonwealth of Australia.
+At the time of Australia's federation on 1 January 1901, Melbourne became the seat of government of the federated Commonwealth of Australia.
 The first federal parliament convened on 9 May 1901 in the Royal Exhibition Building, subsequently moving to the Victorian Parliament House, where it sat until it moved to Canberra in 1927.
 The Governor-General of Australia resided at Government House in Melbourne until 1930, and many major national institutions remained in Melbourne well into the twentieth century.
-During World War II the city hosted American military forces who were fighting the Empire of Japan, and the government requisitioned the Melbourne Cricket Ground for military use.
+During World War II, the city hosted American military forces who were fighting the Empire of Japan, and the government requisitioned the Melbourne Cricket Ground for military use.

 Post-war period

 In the immediate years after World War II, Melbourne expanded rapidly, its growth boosted by post-war immigration to Australia, primarily from Southern Europe and the Mediterranean.
-While the "Paris End" of Collins Street began Melbourne's boutique shopping and open air cafe cultures, the city centre was seen by many as stale—the dreary domain of office workers—something expressed by John Brack in his famous painting Collins St., 5 pm (1955).
+While the "Paris End" of Collins Street began Melbourne's boutique shopping and open-air café culture, the city centre was seen by many as stale—the dreary domain of office workers—something expressed by John Brack in his famous painting Collins St., 5 pm (1955).
 Up until the 21st century, Melbourne was considered Australia's "industrial heartland".

 Orica House (formerly ICI House), a symbol of modernity in post-war Melbourne.

 Height limits in the CBD were lifted in 1958, after the construction of ICI House, transforming the city's skyline with the introduction of skyscrapers.
 Suburban expansion then intensified, served by new indoor malls beginning with Chadstone Shopping Centre.
-The post-war period also saw a major renewal of the CBD and St Kilda Road which significantly modernised the city.
+The post-war period also saw a major renewal of the CBD and St Kilda Road, which significantly modernised the city.
 New fire regulations and redevelopment saw most of the taller pre-war CBD buildings either demolished or partially retained through a policy of facadism.
 Many of the larger suburban mansions from the boom era were also either demolished or subdivided.